zhangshengjie/ionic-docs/docs/contributing/how-to-contribute.md

 ---
-nextText: 'Code of Conduct'
-nextUrl: '/docs/contributing/coc'
+title: Contributing to Ionic
+sidebar_label: How to Contribute
 ---

-# Contributing to Ionic

 Thanks for the interest in contributing to Ionic Framework!